-Any dog can be allergic to anything, and just because one dog is allergic to something, it does not mean that all dogs are allergic to that same substance, just like how humans experience allergies.
+Dogs can be allergic to many things, and just because one dog is allergic to something, it does not mean that all dogs are allergic to that same substance, just like how humans experience allergies.

 What Symptoms Will A Dog Present During An Allergic Reaction?

 According to the American Kennel Club (AKC), these symptoms are indicative that a dog is experiencing an allergic reaction:

 - Dermatologic symptoms such as itchiness, hives, or facial swelling.